Friends and family attend mass in honor of French attack victims

 Several attacks over the past year or more have targeted police and soldiers deployed in large numbers to protect civilians and patrol sensitive spots such as airports and train stations.

-Reporting by Sybille de La Hamaide; Additional reporting by Pascale Antonie; Editing by David Goodman
+Reporting by Sybille de La Hamaide and Emmanuel Jarry; Additional reporting by Pascale Antonie; Editing by David Goodman and David Evans